faxe360/raycast-obsidian-task-braindump/README.md

 # Markdown Braindump Raycast Workflow

 Puts a string as a markdown checkbox at the end of a file.

 Inspired by https://github.com/moritz-muecke/alfred-markdown-braindump

 ## Setup:
-- Copy to your raycast script folder.
+- Create Script from raycast with the shell script file
 - Configure the path, Vault Name and file to append to.
 ## Usage:
 - Keyword `bd` followed by your input string.
 Checkbox markdown is prefixed automatically